pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/post-install-configuration.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

+This topic tells you what to configure to complete your Tanzu Supply Chain installation.

-Once you have Tanzu Supply Chain installed, there are several steps you must complete to ensure you have a functioning installation.
+After you have installed Tanzu Supply Chain, there are several steps you must complete to ensure you have a functioning installation.

 ## Namespace Provisioner